Colorado Buffaloes Preview 2022: Previewing, predicting, and looking ahead to the Colorado season with what you need to know and keys to the season.

 The pass rush – it has to show up.
 Terrance Lang is a big end who fits more in a 3-4 system, but he has to get behind the line more.
 The tackles are 300+ pounders in.a rotation that should be fine, the outside linebackers have to help with more pressure.

-Leading playmaker behind the line Carson Wells is gone from his hybrid role, but the focus on being more disruptive should turn the the returning linebackers loose around top returning tackling LB Quinn Perry.
+Leading playmaker behind the line Carson Wells is gone from his hybrid role, but the focus on being more disruptive should turn the linebackers loose around top returning tackling LB Quinn Perry.
 But …

 It’s not necessarily a positive that the defense backs made so many plays last year, but they can hit.
 Leading tackler Isaiah Lewis is back at one safety spot, but big hitter Mark Perry is off to TCU, good corner Mekhi Blackmon is at USC, and fellow corner Christian Gonzalez bolted for Oregon.
 It’s going to be a young secondary, but as long as the pass rush improves, this group should be okay with a little time.